Gunpla Build - SD Command Gundam (Final)

 When I went back to watch those films as an adult, some of those ending scenes ended up being lamer than I imagined, but I still had my dad’s descriptions in my mind.
 They ended up enhancing the gravitas of the moment, and making those scenes more enjoyable than they would have been otherwise.

-And as I got older, I finally got a chance to watch action movies with him.
+And of course, eventually I got a chance to watch action movies with him.
 If they were good, we shared our excitement over which scenes we thought were the coolest.
 And if they were duds, we shared enjoyment from making fun of them.

 Building this model brought a flood of these memories to the front of my mind.
 So dad - I’m dedicating this model to you.
 I love you, and I hope you are resting in peace.